Kassa20/interview-prep/README.md

-Documenting all the important stuff I've learned
+Documenting all the important stuff I'm learning

   # Table of contents